andytudhope/thebluebook/source/tangled-bank/index.md

 “So it is with the places preparing to teach us.
 It’s only when the heart begins to beat wildly and without pattern – when it begins to realize its boundlessness – that its newly adamant pulse bangs on the walls of its cage and is bruised by its enclosure.
 To feel the heart pound is only the beginning.
 Next is to feel the hurt – the tearing of the psyche – the prelude of entry into the place one has always feared.
 One fears that place because of being drawn to it, loving it, and wanting to be taught by it.
 Without the need to be taught, who would feel the psyche rip?
 Without the bruise, who would know where the walls are? […] Bruised and bloodied by throwing himself against the four walls of his enclosure, and deeply shaken by his shrieking emotions, Cage stopped pacing his confinement and realized that his container has no roof.
 Looking up, he could see the sky.
 Fascinated, he set out to explore this new dimension.
 What he found was a language of silence and immanence.” — Kay Larson

-“There are no mistakes in these things [i.e. his sermons to the dead]” Philemon replied, “there are only different levels of knowledge.
-These things are as you know them.
-Only in your world are things other than you know them, and therefore there are only mistakes in your world” — C. G. Jung

 “The world you see is just a movie in your mind.
 Rocks dont see it.